 All offers of admission are contingent upon maintenance of the standard of performance on which admission was based.

 An admitted undergraduate student may request, in writing, to delay entrance for up to one semester.
-If a student defers from a fall to spring term, merit scholarships are guaranteed to carry over to the new delayed term.
-Spring to fall deferrals will result in a request for an updated FAFSA and be subject to a revised award.
-Student’s wishing to take a gap year will have application materials held, but will be reconsidered and reviewed for admission in the subsequent application pool.
+Students must submit a $300 non-refundable enrollment deposit to secure their space in the next academic term.
+If a student defers their enrollment from a fall to spring term, initial offers of financial aid will be honored for the new spring entry term.
+Spring to fall term deferrals will result in a request for an updated FAFSA and be subject to a revised award.
+Students wishing to take a gap year will not have their offer of admission extended beyond the one semester deferral policy, but will have to reapply for admission in the subsequent application pool.
 Offers of merit scholarships are not guaranteed to carry over beyond one concurrent semester.

 Room and Board Agreement